INRIA/scikit-learn-mooc/_sources/predictive_modeling_pipeline/02_numerical_pipeline_quiz_m1_02.md

   array with 5 scores computed on the **train sets**
 - e) a Python dictionary is returned containing a key/value containing a NumPy array with 5 scores computed on the **test sets**
-- f) a single floating number corresponding to the average of 5 scores on the test sets is returned
-- g) the 5 trained estimators are returned
 ```

 +++